David Clifford: 2018

-Clifford made his senior debut during the 2018 National Football League.
+National Football League

+Clifford made his senior debut on January 28 against Donegal in Round 1 of the NFL.
+Starting left corner forward, he scored 0-01 before being replaced by Jack Savage.
+He scored 0-21 across 5 starts and 1 substitute appearance, as Kerry finished fifth in Division 1.

+Munster Championship

-He won his first Munster Senior Football Championship title later that summer after over coming Clare (0–02) and then Cork (0–02) in the final.
+Clifford won his first Munster Senior Football Championship title later that summer after over coming Clare (0–02) and then Cork (0–02) in the final.

+All-Ireland Championship

 Kerry failed to progress from their Super 8's group stage.
 Clifford scoring 1–05 against Galway, 1–03 against Monaghan and 2–06 against Kildare.

+Awards

 He ended the year with an All Star and as GAA/GPA Young Footballer of the Year.

 2019

+Munster Championship

 In 2019, Clifford again won the Munster Senior Football Championship with Kerry, scoring 0–03 in the semi-final versus Clare and scoring 0–04 in the final versus Cork.

+All-Ireland Championship

 In the Super 8 group stage, Clifford scored 0–07 against Mayo, 0–03 against Donegal and was rested against Meath.
 He scored 0–05 in the semi-final against Tyrone.

 Kerry went on to reach the All-Ireland senior final versus Dublin.
-Clifford scored 0–02 in the drawn match and 0–05 in the replay, as Dublin ran out 1–18 to 0–15 winners.
+It was Clifford’s first appearance in the senior final, having played in two minor finals.
+He scored 0–02 in the drawn match and 0–05 in the replay, as Dublin ran out 1–18 to 0–15 winners.

+Awards

 He ended the year with an All Star.